 It is very important to include closed captions in your videos in order to make them accessible.
 In fact, in the United States, most videos are required by law to include closed captions.
-As such, it is often easy to view or add captions to video, depending on the platform.
-However, it is not as easy to translate subtitles and translate captions.
+As such, it is often easy to view or add captions to videos, depending on the platform.
+However, it is not as easy to translate subtitles.

 Nonetheless, if you want your video to reach a worldwide audience, then you will want to find a way to translate captions.
 Similarly, if you want to watch a video in a foreign language, you may want to find a way to translate the video’s captions into your own language.
 Fortunately, there are available video translator apps to translate subtitles for both use cases.

-In this article, we go over several ways for how to translate captions.
+In this article, we go over several ways for how to translate subtitles.
 You can use an online video translator like YouTube or Covideo to translate your subtitles into a variety of languages.
 You can also use apps on your computer or phone to translate video to English subtitles for free, or translate videos you’re watching into another language.
 Read on to learn more about these various ways to translate subtitles online.

 Use an Online Video Translator

-The easiest way to translate your own videos is to use an online subtitle translator.
+The easiest way to translate your own videos is to use an online video translator.
 Though there are various services and websites online that will translate your captions, typically for a price, the best way to translate subtitles is to use a video platform like YouTube or Covideo.
 YouTube and Covideo both can automatically translate any videos you upload to their platform.
 Let’s go over how to translate YouTube videos as well as Covideo’s translation feature.

 Whenever you upload a video to YouTube, the platform automatically generates subtitles in English.
 You can edit these subtitles or upload your own as well!
 Regardless of how you add subtitles to YouTube, you can also set the platform to automatically translate your YouTube video into another language.
 YouTube supports captions for over 165 languages.